igem-waterloo/wiki2018/src/markdown/Engagement.md

 ### Execution and Implementation

-&nbsp;&nbsp;&nbsp;&nbsp;The Policy and Human Practices team prepared a comprehensive presentation breaking down the key features to be found within the various components of an academic paper.
+&nbsp;&nbsp;&nbsp;&nbsp;The Policy and Human Practices team prepared a comprehensive presentation breaking down the key features found within the various components of an academic paper.
 Explanations, examples, and visual tools were utilized to communicate information.
 Executive members were responsible for thorough understanding and digestion of each component of the paper (Introduction, Methods, Results, Discussion) in order to lead discussion and present key findings.
 Upon completion of academic paper discussion within working groups, participants shared their findings and understanding of the concepts.
 The end of the workshop encompassed a walk-through on how to utilize University of Waterloo Library resources to access search databases and papers.

 ### Literacy Workshop Evaluation

-&nbsp;&nbsp;&nbsp;&nbsp;Feedback and self-improvement are important measures in ensuring the goals of any iGEM policy and practices team are being met.
-As such, when presented with the opportunity to put on a literacy workshop for students at the University of Waterloo, the PnP team was sure to collect as much data as they could via an exit survey and individual feedback from the attendees of the workshop.
+&nbsp;&nbsp;&nbsp;&nbsp;Feedback and self-improvement are important measures in ensuring the goals of any iGEM Policy and Practices team are being met.
+As such, when presented with the opportunity to put on a literacy workshop for students at the University of Waterloo, the Policy and Practices team was sure to collect as much data as it could via an exit survey and individual feedback from the attendees of the workshop.

 &nbsp;&nbsp;&nbsp;&nbsp;Social media outreach was a vital contributor to the workshop’s success, with nearly 40% of all attendees regarding social media as their primary method for learning about the event.
 In-class outreach was also a large contributor in spreading information about the event, with nearly 60% of all attendees having reported learning about the event in class.

 &nbsp;&nbsp;&nbsp;&nbsp;Feedback regarding the most useful components of the workshop was quite uniform, with 70% of attendees finding the reading and discussion of the paper to be the most effective part of the workshop.
 The other 30% of attendees found the explanation of the papers by the workshop leads to be the most useful part of the workshop.

-&nbsp;&nbsp;&nbsp;&nbsp;Overall, 100% of attendees reported the workshop to be applicable to personal / school related projects, in addition to finding the subjects and concepts outlined in the workshop to be clear and well-presented.
+&nbsp;&nbsp;&nbsp;&nbsp;Overall, 100% of attendees reported the workshop to be applicable to personal and/or school related projects, in addition to finding the subjects and concepts outlined in the workshop to be clear and well-presented.

-&nbsp;&nbsp;&nbsp;&nbsp;Moving forward, the PnP team intends to focus on the discussion aspects of the paper review and presenting in a way that promotes further conversation rather than presenting the content in standard Q & A form.
+&nbsp;&nbsp;&nbsp;&nbsp;Moving forward, the Policy and Practices team intends to focus on the discussion aspects of the paper review and presenting in a way that promotes further conversation rather than presenting the content in standard Q & A form.
 A potential idea for future workshops includes allowing attendees to find a paper of their own to review, and simply facilitating the dissection of said paper, rather than explaining a preselected paper.
 This not only allows attendees to build on critical thinking skills, but also allows for a chance to apply foundational knowledge taught throughout the workshop with regards to a topic of interest to the attendees.

 <center><img src="http://parts.igem.org/wiki/images/2/2a/T--Waterloo-E%26E-LitWorkshop2.jpeg" /></center>